Dealing with someone else's finances

 A person who is unwell may sometimes need someone else to help with their financial affairs.
 This may be because they are in hospital, cannot cope with their bills or paperwork, or are unable to control their spending.

 There are a number of different ways that you, as their carer, could help them in relation to their finances.
-This section explains the different options that are available, this includes:

 - You can only deal with someone else’s financial affairs if you have their written permission or legal authority.